ceford/cefjdemos-data-jdm-user/articles/en/security/best-practices.md

 Step 3: Enter the dedicated IP address you wish to allow access from in place of the xx.xx.xx.xx.

-More information about restricting directory access by IP address using htaccess can be found [here](https://docs.joomla.org/How_do_you_restrict_directory_access_by_IP_address_using_htaccess%3F "").
+More information about restricting directory access by IP address using htaccess can be found in this [Joomla!
+Documentation](https://docs.joomla.org/How_do_you_restrict_directory_access_by_IP_address_using_htaccess%3F "") article.
 You may also use [security extensions](https://extensions.joomla.org/tags/site-security/ "") that can restrict access to the Joomla admin backend using the IP filtering feature and includes many other features which strengthen your Joomla website security.

 ## 5. Use Secure FTP Connections